kinode-dao/kinode-book/src/cookbook/manage_child_processes.md

 {{#includehidetest ../../code/spawn/parent/src/lib.rs}}
 ```

-The child process can be anything, for simplicity's sake, here is a degenerate process that does nothing but print it's name and die:
+The child process can be anything, for simplicity's sake, here is a degenerate process that does nothing but print its name and die:
 ```rust
 {{#includehidetest ../../code/spawn/child/src/lib.rs}}
 ```